lug-io/twitter-data-mining/README.md

 # Twitter Data Mining

+## About

+### Why?

+### Folder Structure

 ## Initial Setup

-There are quite a few steps here, but I wanted to provide as much information as I could to reproduce the hosted environment I'm using.
+The below steps are a collection of resources that assist in getting an environment up and running.
 If you run into issues, please feel free to message me.
-Also, a large number of these technologies have equivelants that they can be swapped out for.
+Also, a large number of these technologies have equivelants that can be swapped out/in.

+You can skip the steps below if you have an environment that has:

+- Python3
+- Tweepy
+- Pandas
+- Matplotlib
+- Screen

+### Option 1: Local Machine

+...

-### Basic Server Setup (Ubuntu)
+### Option 2: VPS (Ubuntu)

 This setup uses Digital Ocean for hosting.
 You're welcome to explore other hosting options.